neuropsychology/Courses/Statistics/R/English/Introduction.md

 But it's for the best.

 - It will require and develop a deep knowledge of your data
-- Think in terms of "objects": everything in R is an object, a dataframe, a function, a result, a statistical model etc. An object is basically just a container of information.
+- Think in terms of "objects": everything in R is an object; a dataframe, a function, a result, a statistical model etc. An object is basically just a container of information.

 The syntax in R is quite consistent.
 You apply a function on an object.
 This function returns something that you can store in another object.
 ```R